Get Tech Tips

 Take a look at this photo above taken using a Testo thermal imaging camera.
 This image could have been taken in complete darkness, yet it displays the thermal radiation.

 That is because EVERYTHING that is above absolute zero puts off thermal radiation in the form of electromagnetic radiation; everything in our world is above absolute zero (-460°F), so everything emits radiant heat.

 In the case of the human body, we are putting off radiant heat to everything around us and picking up radiant heat from all of those same objects.
 The net thermal (heat) effect on our body is based on whether the average surface temperatures we are exposed to are higher or lower than our body temperature.

 Thermal radiation can be “reflected” in the same way as visible light.
 This is why these weird “space blankets” can keep a person warm by simply reflecting back their own thermal radiation.

-You can have a room with an air temperature at a comfortable 72° that can still feel hot or cold to an occupant based on the temperature of the surfaces around them.
-In fact, studies have shown that wall surface temperature has the same effect on comfort as room air temperature.
+You can have a room with an air temperature of a comfortable 72° that can still feel hot or cold to an occupant based on the temperature of the surfaces around them.
+In fact, studies have shown that the wall surface temperature has the same effect on comfort as room air temperature.